elibroftw/blog.elijahlopez.ca/content/posts/linux-desktop-sucks.md

 ### Firefox Home Page Overwritten on Every Login

 On Zorin OS, the home page is overwritten on every log in to <https://start.zorin.com/> which uses Google primarily.
 Are they even paid by Google to do that?

+## Nobara KDE

+When the laptop wakes from sleep, the cursor cannot be moved by the trackpad anymore.
+Online search yielded to disable "suspend" or "modern standby" but I couldn't find those settings in the BIOS menu of a 2016 laptop (razer blade stealth).

 ## Other Issues